open-craft/deployment-deploy-services/README.md

    When images are uploaded you'll need to: `Volumes` -> `Create Volume` -> `Volume Source` choose `Image` -> `Select image`.

 2. Create `vps-ssd-3` instance from this volume: (`Boot Source` -> `Volume` -> `Your root volume`).

+3. Create an additional blank volume for storing log and database dumps; we recommend 100GB.
+Attach it to the instance you created, and make a note of the device identifier it gets assigned (for example, `/dev/vdb` or `/dev/vdc`).

-3. Go to info page and note the instance public key, ssh to the instance and check whether public key matches, save public key to your ssh config.
+4. Go to info page and note the instance public key, ssh to the instance and check whether public key matches, save public key to your ssh config.

-4. Create a `hosts` file containing:
+5. Create a `hosts` file containing (for example):

         [dalite]
-        dalite.harvardx.harvard.edu ansible_host=149.202.190.106
+        dalite.harvardx.harvard.edu ansible_host=xxx.xxx.xxx.xxx

    Please note that while host name is largely irrelevant, this host must be in dalite group.